Alan Ladd: Radio and comic books

 Since he had become a star, Ladd continued to appear in radio, usually in dramatizations of feature films for such shows as Lux Radio Theatre and Screen Directors Playhouse.
 He created roles played both by himself, but also other actors, including the part of Rick Blaine in an adaptation of Casablanca.
 In 1948, he starred and produced Box 13, a regular weekly series for syndication, which ran for 52 episodes.

-From 1949-1951, he appeared in a nine-issue series of comic books published by DC Comics, portraying Ladd in a variety of adventurous situations; the first six issues had photos of him on the covers.
+From 1949–1951, he appeared in a nine-issue series of comic books published by DC Comics, portraying Ladd in a variety of adventurous situations; the first six issues had photos of him on the covers.

 The Great Gatsby

 Ladd's next role was a significant change of pace, playing Jay Gatsby in the 1949 version of The Great Gatsby, written and produced by Richard Maibaum.
-This film had been planned since 1946, but production was delayed due to a combination of difficulties with the censor, and Paramount's reluctance for Ladd to play such a challenging part.
+This film had been planned since 1946, but production was delayed by difficulties with the censor and Paramount's reluctance for Ladd to play such a challenging part.
 It was not a big success at the box office, and its mixed critical and commercial reception caused Ladd to avoid serious dramatic roles.

 His next films were standard fare: Chicago Deadline, playing a tough reporter; Captain Carey, U.S.A., as a vengeful ex-OSS agent, for Maibaum; and Appointment with Danger, as a postal inspector investigating a murder with the help of nun Phyllis Calvert (shot in 1949, but not released until 1951).

 Paramount purchased the screen rights to the play Detective Story as a possible vehicle for Ladd, and he was keen to do it, but the role went to Kirk Douglas.
 Ladd was cast, instead, in Branded, a Western.
 In February 1950, Paramount announced that Ladd would star in a film version of the novel Shane.
 Before he made this film, he appeared in Red Mountain, produced by Hal Wallis.

 In 1950, the Hollywood Women's Press Club voted Ladd the easiest male star to deal with in Hollywood.
-The following year, a poll from the Hollywood Foreign Press Association listed Ladd as the second most popular male film star in the world, after Gregory Peck.
+The following year, a poll from the Hollywood Foreign Press Association listed Ladd as the second-most popular male film star in the world, after Gregory Peck.